-In our recently posted article, Congress – The Art of Incumbency Part I (link here), we reflected on the disturbingly poor and declining approval ratings of the US Congress and the seemingly incongruous fact that members of Congress are serving more and more terms despite being liked less and less.
+In our recently posted article, Congress – The Art of Incumbency Part I (link here), we reflected on the disturbingly poor and declining approval ratings of the US Congress and the seemingly incongruous fact that members of both parties in Congress are serving more and more terms despite being liked less and less.
 Having built a database of the over 13,000 members of Congress since 1789 in order to produce the graphs for the previous article, we decided to see what other interesting trends would emerge from the dataset.

 The logical next question that sprung to mind was: “how has the average age of members of Congress changed since its inception?”

 The cynic might suspect that, in addition to being increasingly disliked and out of touch, Congress may be getting increasingly old.
 It should come as little surprise that that is exactly the case.
 The two charts below show the average age of serving members of the House of Representatives and the Senate every year since 1789 (the few members whose birth dates are unknown were excluded).
 Both charts show the unmistakable trend toward an older and older Congress.
 Remarkably, the average age in the House of Representatives has surged from around 52 in 1995 to its all-time high of nearly 60 today and the average age in the Senate is even higher at nearly 65.